Coverage for Accidental Injuries

 0 days waiting period.

 It provides predefined benefits against different types of accidental injuries.
-Please see the Description section to find out more about this coverage.
+Please see the Description section to find out more about this benefit.

 Coverage for pre-existing conditions/illnesses

-- A Pre-existing condition is an illness or injury that you already have or have been diagnosed with before starting a new health insurance policy.
+A Pre-existing condition is an illness or injury that you already have or have been diagnosed with before starting a new health insurance policy.
 Conditions or illnesses like diabetes, hypertension, chronic obstructive pulmonary disease (COPD), asthma, sleep apnea, etc., are some examples of Pre-existing Conditions.
-Pre-existing Conditions tend to be chronic or long-term and do not go away quickly.
-Instead, they need long-term and continuous treatment and follow-ups with physicians.

 The period after taking an insurance policy during which you cannot make any claim